Janizai/Quantum-TicTacToe/README.md

 * x - Operate on the selected qubit with an X gate.
 * m - Measures the selected qubit.
 * s / spacebar - Ends the current player's turn.

-## Rules
-1. Players make 2 unitary operations or 1 projective operation on a box.
-2. Unitary operations: initiate a qubit, X gate, and Hadamard gate.
-3. Projective operator will collapse a qubit into a classical bit.
-4. The player with 3 classical bits in a straight line wins.